-Introduction to the ethnographic investigation of educational settings and institutions (villages, neighborhoods, families, peer groups, schools, etc.).
-Attention will be paid to the policy issues this kind of investigation can address.
+Introduction to the contribution of anthropology to the study of educative processes through the life span, and in all the settings where people assemble (villages, neighborhoods, families, peer groups, schools, etc.).
+Attention will be paid to the policy issues anthropological research can address.

 This is not a course in ethnographic methods.
-If you are interested in such a course, consider Professor Harrington's ITSF5000.
+If you are interested in such a course, consider ITSF5000.